 How to hire for innovation and passion

 When your company has a truly innovative product or service and a fresh approach to a traditional market, it can be tough to compete for talent.
 You’re asking people to take a leap of faith on an unproven brand and that’s just not for everyone.
 You want to find people who THRIVE in this environment.
+Here’s how to source talent from the big tech layoffs, and this article shows you how to make sure they match your company’s vision and mission.

 So how do you source talent for innovation and passion?
 To celebrate Earth Day, we imagined “Waste Not,” a green tech startup in the composting/waste management area.
 Here’s how they might go about growing a team.